Photo: Monte Albán, Oaxaca

 Think smart, travel slow

-Get to know the locals and let them share insights and memories about their neighborhood, be it a city park or a rural forest.
+Get to know the locals on their terms, on shared turf and let yourself listen.
+Follow what others are saying and you’ll gain insights, their pov and memories of their neighborhood, their town, their neighborhood, their cul-de-sac, or city park.
 Slow adventures don’t need to be far away.

 The Value of Slow Travel